-- Boot from the MondoRescue ISO created during archival and enter expert mode. - Use fdisk / parted to partition the virtual disk manually. - Create volume groups and logical volumes on the appropriate LVM partition (you should use /tmp/i-want-my-lvm as a template) - Once the disk is prepared enter interactive mode (type 'interactive' at the shell prompt). - Edit the mountlist when prompted.
+- Boot from the MondoRescue ISO created during archival and enter expert mode - Use fdisk / parted to partition the virtual disk manually

+- Create volume groups and logical volumes on the appropriate LVM partition (you should use /tmp/i-want-my-lvm as a template) - Create your filesystems on the volumes/disks - Once the disk is prepared enter interactive mode (type 'interactive' at the shell prompt) - Edit the mountlist when prompted.
 Ensure each mountpoint is serviced by partitions / logical volumes created in step 2 and 3.
-Ignore any sizing discrepancies. - Hit 'OK' and DO NOT let MondoRescue partition or format your disks. - Select 'Yes' when asked whether you'd like to restore all your data. - At this point you can pick up this guide from the bottom of page 9.
-See the troubleshooting section below if anything happened to go wrong.
+Ignore any sizing discrepancies - Hit 'OK' and DO NOT let MondoRescue partition or format your disks - Select 'Yes' when asked whether you'd like to restore all your data - At this point you can pick up this guide from here.
+See the troubleshooting section below if anything happened to go wrong